'Encouraging growth' at this rapidly expanding firm

-A RAPIDLY expanding firm whose clients include Sports Direct, Sainsbury’s and Heck have reported a “very encouraging” first quarter of 2023.
+A RAPIDLY expanding firm whose clients include Sainsbury’s and Heck have reported a “very encouraging” first quarter of 2023.

 North Yorkshire business supplies company Corporate Trade Supplies (CTS) UK, based in Northallerton, specialise in personalised uniforms and workwear as well as cleaning and hygiene products, personal protective equipment (PPE) and office stationery.